RubinChu/r-pan-scaffolding/README.en.md

 #### Written at the end

-This project will be continuously updated, and I hope to make a little contribution to the small partners who have this need.
+This project will be continuously updated, and I hope to make a little contribution to the small partners who have this need.Have a problem to be able to private letter author or add QQ: 834123196.